Social sharing of emotions: Relevant literature

 In 1954 Leon Festinger, a well known social psychologist, presented his influential social comparison theory, which proposes that people seek to obtain accurate self-evaluations by comparing themselves to similar others.
 Furthermore, people turn to their social environment to search for clarification when faced with obscure or confusing environmental situations or sensations.
 Thus extending this theory to emotions would posit that after experiencing emotional situations that do not conform to held expectations or that are ambiguous, one would be expected to later share that emotional experience with others.

-Festinger's other well-known theory of cognitive dissonance, proposed in 1957 offers further evidence for why such a process might occur.
+Festinger's other well-known theory of cognitive dissonance, proposed in 1957, offers further evidence for why such a process might occur.
 Because emotional experiences are unexpected, they can affect one's self-concept and thus challenge one's system of beliefs.
 According to Festinger, when people's expectations do not manifest themselves, a cognitive dissonance is created between the expectations and reality and people seek to reduce this dissonance by rationalizing the discrepancy.
 So after experiencing an emotion, people would be expected to communicate the event with others in order to help reduce their cognitive dissonance.
 An article by Thoits emphasizes the importance of the ability of others to assist in the process of coping.
 Other people are able to offer new perspectives on interpretations of the emotional event.
-In previous studies, Rimé concluded that emotions necessitate “cognitive articulation” because of their dense, complex nature.
+In previous studies, Rimé concluded that emotions necessitate "cognitive articulation" because of their dense, complex nature.
 By using language to express an experience, people are forced to classify and organize the contents of the emotions, and furthermore can concretize and objectivize the experience into a script that can be more easily understood.

 Rimé also notes that the social environment can point people towards socially acceptable ways of defining the experience.

 Precursory studies of trauma

 The idea of the social sharing of emotion derived from studies about emotional trauma.
-These studies show that after natural disasters, catastrophes, or life-change events people have a tendency to talk about their experiences and disclose their feelings and emotions.
+These studies show that after natural disasters, catastrophes, or life-changing events people have a tendency to talk about their experiences and disclose their feelings and emotions.
 For example, in a 1975 study exploring the psychological reactions to the death of a loved one, it was found that 88% of bereavers felt a need to talk about the event to others.
 Other studies produced similar findings for people who experienced natural disasters and for cancer patients.
-Rimé later proposed the term “social sharing of emotions” to describe this phenomenon.
+Rimé later proposed the term "social sharing of emotions" to describe this phenomenon.
 Research indicates that the strong emotional experiences that are present during and following trauma and crises can be inherently adaptive and can lead to growth in resilience, altruism, and community engagement.
 In order for this growth to occur, collective engagement and processing of these emotional experiences is necessary.